Trump to meet with freed American pastor Andrew Brunson in Oval Office

 “There was NO DEAL made with Turkey for the release and return of Pastor Andrew Brunson.
 I don’t make deals for hostages,” he tweeted.
 “There was, however, great appreciation on behalf of the United States, which will lead to good, perhaps great, relations between the United States & Turkey!”

 Brunson, from North Carolina, flew to Germany for a medical checkup at a U.S. military hospital before flying on to the U.S. He had rejected the charges against him and maintained his innocence.
-A Twitter account believed to be Brunson's thanked President Trump and tweeted: "We are on our way."
+On Saturday, an aircraft carrying Brunson landed at Joint Base Andrews.

 The Trump administration advocated persistently for Brunson's release, leading to an intense economic showdown between the two NATO allies.
 In August, the U.S. slapped sanctions on an array of Turkish officials and on some goods, sending Turkish currency into freefall.